EuroTeQ Collider winter semester 22/23

 Who is behind this challenge?

-The Geothermal Group of the Chair of Hydrogeology works in the field of renewable energy, especially on geothermal energy supply and search beyond others for good practice implementation of shallow geothermal low temperature grids.
-In this field, we develop tools for energy action plans including geothermal potential and participate in several municipal and regional heat transition activities, like the Munich heat transition planning.
-Here we work strongly together e.g. with the department of climate and environment of the City of Munich, the Stadtwerke München, the Environmental Agency of Bavaria, the Company Enanio, with planers and other stakeholders on different levels.
+The Geothermal Group of the Chair of Hydrogeology focuses on renewable energy, particularly in geothermal energy supply, and exploring best practices for implementing shallow geothermal low-temperature grids.
+In this field, we develop tools for energy action plans, including those related to geothermal potential, and participate in several municipal and regional heat transition activities, such as the Munich heat transition planning.
+Here, we work closely together, e.g., with the Department of Climate and Environment of the City of Munich, Stadtwerke München, the Environmental Agency of Bavaria, the Company Enanio, planners, and other stakeholders at various levels.

 Desired Impact

-As result Cities, here the City of Munich and planners, like the Stadtwerke München, are able to accelerate the heat transition in the city.
-The use of the huge potential of efficient low temperature grids will be considerably fostered by integrating low temperature grid solutions in energy planning tools.
-Relevant stakeholders will be informed of the existence of such solutions and advised to implement low temperature grids.
+As a result, Cities, such as Munich, and planners, like Stadtwerke München, can accelerate the heat transition in the city.
+The use of the vast potential of efficient low-temperature grids will be considerably fostered by integrating low-temperature grid solutions into energy planning tools.
+Relevant stakeholders will be informed of the existence of such solutions and advised to implement low-temperature grids.

 Skills needed/recommended

-In general, the knowledge of renewable energy technology and climate friendly construction work is an advantage for this challenge.
+Generally, knowledge of renewable energy technology and climate-friendly construction practices is an advantage for addressing this challenge.

 Relevant considerations for the challenge/theme

-It would be good to evaluate existing renewable energy solutions for quarters and low temperature grids and find out similarities and differences.
-For this activity it is recommended to gather information of research projects or examples from Associations like Bundesverband Wärmepumpe, Bundesverband Geothermie etc.and planners (Baugrund Süd, Geoenergie Konzept, ...).
+It would be beneficial to evaluate existing renewable energy solutions for quarters and low-temperature grids to identify similarities and differences.
+For this activity, it is recommended to gather information on research projects or examples from Associations like Bundesverband Wärmepumpe, Bundesverband Geothermie, etc, and planners (Baugrund Süd, Geoenergie Konzept, etc.).

 Relevant links